It can’t be denied that headphones have become a mainstay in everyone’s lives.

 If you are particular about the storage of your headphones, let’s now look into the cases.

-Meanwhile, the QC25 headphones come in a sturdy rectangular box that takes up a lot of room and would be difficult to transport—especially if you love to be on the go.
+Meanwhile, the QC25 headphones come in a sturdy rectangular box that takes up a lot of room and would be quite difficult to transport — especially if you love to be on the go.

 Looking at all the factors mentioned, QC25 headphones are the best headphones in terms of design.